potassco/clingo-explaid/README.md

 ## API

-Here are two example for using `clingexplaid`'s API.
+The following Examples show use-cases for using `clingexplaid`'s API.

 ### Minimal Unsatisfiable Subsets (MUS)